 School inspection: The Education Act specifies that external school evaluation shall be initiated by “the institution implementing the rights and obligations of the school owner” (Article 37.6).
 In the public sector this is typically a municipality, whereas in the case of non-state schools – owners themselves.

 Student assessment: Education Act itself specifies the purpose of the assessment of student achievements.
 The actual process and forms of assessment is regulated by other decisions of MoESS.
 In both private and public primary schools, assessment and record of student progress shall be in a form of comments and assessment folders.
 Pupils shall be encouraged to reflect and self-assess their achievements.
 Grades/marks are not to be used in primary schools (Description of primary, lower secondary and upper secondary education curricula 2015, Article 81).
 In all schools of lower secondary education, grades, comments, cumulative works and assessments are used to record information on pupils' knowledge and understanding, application of knowledge and assessment of higher thinking abilities (Description of primary, lower secondary and upper secondary education curricula 2015, Article 84).
+Upon completion of the lower secondary education pupils take the Lower Secondary Achievement Test in the Lithuanian language and mathematics; for pupils from national minority schools the native language test is compulsory.
 Upon completion of the upper secondary education curriculum, pupils demonstrate maturity-affirming competencies in the accumulated set of works and assessments, passed maturity exams and/or prepared maturity work (Description of primary, lower secondary and upper secondary education curricula 2015, Article 87).
 MoESS has published possible assessment scales in general education.

 Diplomas and degrees: Diplomas are issued under the procedure established by the MoESS, specified in Description of the Procedure for the Issue of Certificates and Maturity Certificates (2007).
 The certificates are fully recognized.